Herbal teas during pregnancy and breastfeeding

 - Some teas claim to have benefits if you are pregnant or breastfeeding.

-- Even though herbal teas are made from natural ingredients, they aren’t necessarily safe.
+- Even when herbal teas are made from natural ingredients, they are not necessarily safe; some can potentially harm your baby.

 What are herbal teas?

 Herbal teas are made from plants other than the tea plant.
-The tea is made from different parts of the plant, such as:
+They can be made from different parts of plants, such as:

 - roots